cotemper/highway-go/README.md

 ### Documentation

-All documentation is available on [Sonr Docs](“https://docs.sonr.io”), along with comprehensive guides.
+All documentation inluding API Reference, Guides, and Recipes are available on the [Sonr Docs](“https://docs.sonr.io”) website.

 <!-- GETTING STARTED -->